sourcegraph/sourcegraph-public-snapshot/doc/admin/monitoring_and_tracing.md

 For simplicity, Garafana does not require authentication, as the port binding of 3370 is limited to connections from localhost.

 Therefore, if accessing Grafana locally, the URL will be http://localhost:3370/-/debug/grafana.
-If Sourcegraph is deployed to a remote server, a tool like [sshuttle](https://github.com/sshuttle/sshuttle) to establish a secure connection to that URL.
+If Sourcegraph is deployed to a remote server, then access via an SSH tunnel using a tool like [sshuttle](https://github.com/sshuttle/sshuttle) to establish a secure connection to that URL.
 On your local machine start a `sshuttle` session to your remote server